Peru Travel Guide

 Peru Travel Guide: Money-Saving Tips

-Peru is generally pretty cheap, but it is easy to splash out here on food and tours.
+Peru is generally pretty cheap, but it is easy to splash out here on food and tours and that will greatly increase your costs.
 Here are a few hacks to cut down your costs in Peru:

 Bring a water bottle – The tap water here isn’t safe to drink so bring a reusable water bottle with a filter to save money and reduce your plastic use.
 LifeStraw is my go-to brand as their bottles have built-in filters to ensure your water is always clean and safe.